(financial aid information is subject to change. Go to http://www.asbury.edu/offices/financial-aid for latest information.)

 Federal TEACH Grant: The U.S. Department of Education’s TEACH Grant Program provides grant funds to postsecondary students who are completing or plan to complete coursework that is needed to begin a career in teaching, and who agree to serve for at least four years as a full-time, highly qualified teacher in a high-need field, in a school serving low-income students.
 Eligible full-time students may receive up to $4,000 per year in TEACH Grant funds, up to a maximum of $16,000 for undergraduate and post-baccalaureate study, and $8,000 for graduate study.

-If you receive a TEACH Grant but do not complete the required four years of teaching service within eight years after completing the coursework for which you received the grant, or if you otherwise do not meet the requirements of the TEACH Grant Program, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized Stafford that you must repay in full, with interest, to the U.S. Department of Education.
+If you receive a TEACH Grant but do not complete the required four years of teaching service within eight years after completing the coursework for which you received the grant, or if you otherwise do not meet the requirements of the TEACH Grant Program, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized loan that you must repay in full, with interest, to the U.S. Department of Education.
 Once a TEACH Grant is converted to a loan, it cannot be converted back to a grant.
 For detailed information on this grant, please visit the federal government website: https://teach-ats.ed.gov/ats/index.action

 FEDERAL LOANS AND WORK STUDY

 Federal Perkins Loan: The Perkins Loan is a long-term loan for students who enroll at least half-time.
 The selection of applicants for this program is based upon financial need as determined by the FAFSA.
 Applicants with the greatest financial need will be given preference.
 Loan repayment and interest payments are deferred until after graduation or as long as the individual remains in at least half-time enrollment at an accredited institution of higher education in the United States.
 The Federal Perkins Loan has a 9-month grace period beginning when the student graduates or drops below half-time enrollment.
 During the repayment period the charge is five percent (5%) interest on the unpaid balance.
 The above regulations and provisions of the Perkins Loan program are subject to change by federal legislative action.
 The Financial Aid Officer at Asbury University can provide information about loan cancellation provisions for borrowers who enter fields of teaching or who teach in designated schools.
 If a student defaults on a Perkins Loan and if Asbury is unable to collect, the federal government may take action to recover the loan.
+The Federal Perkins Loan will only be awarded to previous borrowers beginning in 2015-16.

 Federal College Work Study Program: Students are eligible for part-time employment under the Federal College Work Study program if they meet the requirements to receive federal aid.
 The selection of students will be made as follows: All students with financial need will be considered, but if funds are not sufficient to cover all requests, students demonstrating the greatest financial need will be given preference.